sciserver/Example-Notebooks/README.md

 <h3 id="contact">Contact</h3>

-[Find out license info from Mike R and put link to license file here.]

 <p>For technical questions or to report a bug, please email sciserver-helpdesk@jhu.edu.</p>
 <p>For more information about SciServer, what it is, and what you can do with it, please visit www.sciserver.org.</p>